Learn how implementing ISO 50001 can help reduce your organization’s energy usage and enhance environmental sustainability.

 Implement your plan and start working towards compliance with the ISO 50001 standard.
 Track your progress and make adjustments as needed.

 After implementing your plan, it’s essential to perform an internal audit to ensure everyone follows the policies and procedures.
-It will help to identify any areas for improvement.
+Just like the usual internal assessments that you have aiming to enhance your systems such as product inspection or quality assurance inspection— audits will help identify any areas for improvement where you can focus on.

 Once you have completed an internal audit, you should prepare for an external audit by a certified assessor.
 It will ensure that your organization can demonstrate its compliance with the standard.